Scientific Name

 Description

-Orbea lugardii is a small succulent plant with erect stems with tubercles arranged in and partly joined into four angles along the stem with a groove between them.
+Orbea lugardii is a small succulent plant with erect stems with tubercles arranged and partly joined into four angles along the stem with a groove between them.
 It usually consists of several clumps connected by horizontal rhizomes.
-The stems can grow up to 6 inches (15 cm) long and 0.5 inches (1.2 cm) thick (excluding teeth).
-They are pale green to silvery grey flecked with purple-brown, mainly down the grooves between the angles.
+The stems can grow up to 6 inches (15 cm) long and 0.5 inches (1.2 cm) thick, excluding teeth.
+They are pale green to silvery grey, flecked with purple-brown, mainly down the grooves between the angles.

-The inflorescences, 2 to 6 per stem, are situated in the upper half or near the apex, each bearing usually 1 to 3 highly smelly flowers developing in gradual succession or sometimes all opening simultaneously.
-The corolla is up to 1.8 inches (4.5 cm) in diameter, deeply and narrowly lobed.
+The inflorescences, which appear 2 to 6 per stem, are situated in the upper half or near the apex, each bearing usually 1 to 3 highly smelly flowers that develop in gradual succession or sometimes all opening simultaneously.
+The corolla is deeply and narrowly lobed and can reach a diameter of up to 1.8 inches (4.5 cm).
 Outside is smooth and pale green; inside is finely papillate and variably colored, usually with lobes paler than the center (yellow, yellow-green, red, or brown with red or brown center).
 The corona is deeply bifid and red to purple-brown.

 See more at How to Grow and Care for Stapelia.